 - In the appearing VST Instruments window, click on Rack and select Kontakt 5, Kontakt 5 16out or Kontakt 8out, depending on the number of audio channels you want to use.

 Note: The Kontakt 5 instance offers a total amount of 64 output channels, Kontakt 5 16out a total of 16 output channels, and Kontakt 8out a total of 8 output channels.

-- Before loading KONTAKT as a plug-in, Cubase will ask you if you want to create a MIDI track assigned to Kontakt 5.
+- Before loading KONTAKT as a plug-in, Cubase will ask you if you want to create a MIDI track assigned to KONTAKT.
 Select Cancel to skip this, or Create to add the MIDI track.

 Important note: Kontakt 5, Kontakt 16 out and Kontakt 8 out are considered as three separate plug-ins by Cubase.
 You will have to configure the Output section separately for each of these VST versions of KONTAKT 5.

-- Once KONTAKT's GUI is displayed in Cubase, tick Output in KONTAKT's Workspace menu to display the Output section.
+- Once KONTAKT's GUI is displayed in Cubase, tick Outputs in KONTAKT's Workspace menu to display the Outputs section.

-- The Output section is now displayed at the bottom of KONTAKT's GUI, in the lower half of the Rack space.
+- The Outputs section is now displayed at the bottom of KONTAKT's GUI, in the lower half of the Rack space.
 Click the '+' button to display the Outputs options dialog.